Where To Find Grants For Immigrants And Minorities: The Ultimate 2026 Resource List

 Local Community Foundations (The Hidden Gems)

-Stop looking only at national grants.
-The easiest grants to win are often in your own zip code.
+The easiest grants to win are often in your own backyard.
+Community Foundations manage charitable funds for specific cities.

 Ethical & Halal Funding Sources for Minorities

-However, being a minority entrepreneur actually gives you an advantage here.
-Many minority-focused funds operate on principles that align perfectly with Islamic finance:
+Many minority-focused funds operate on principles that align perfectly with Islamic finance by avoiding Riba (Interest):

-Reading about databases is the first step; seeing the actual grants in action is the next.
-Before moving to our final action plan, watch this excellent, professional breakdown of the top 7 specific grant programs designed exclusively for minority-owned businesses and how to approach them:
+Seeing actual grants in action is the next step.
+Before moving to our action plan, watch this professional breakdown of the top grant programs for minority-owned businesses:

 Conclusion: Your 3-Step Grant Hunting Action Plan

-Contact Your Local MBDA or SBDC: Find your nearest Minority Business Development Agency or Small Business Development Center.
-Book a free consultation and ask them specifically about local community foundation grants in your zip code.
+2. Contact Your Local MBDA or SBDC: Book a free session to find local foundations in your zip code.

 Recommended Reading: A Step-By-Step Guide to Help Immigrants Start a New Business